Koha-Community/kohadocs/source/patrons.rst

       -  Staff with this permissions will be able to manage the :ref:`cash registers in the administration module <cashregisters-label>`

+   -  Access the point of sale page and take payments (takepayment)

+      -  Grants access to the point of sale module

 .. _patron-information-label:

 Patron information